galaxyproject/training-material/topics/statistics/tutorials/fruit_360/tutorial.md

 In order to train the CNN, we must have the One-Hot Encoding (OHE) representation of the training labels.
 This is needed to calculate the categorical cross entropy loss function.
 OHE encodes labels as a **one-hot** numeric array, where only one element is 1 and the rest are 0's.
-For example, if we had 3 fruits (apple, orange, banana) and their labels were 1, 2, and 3.
-The OHE represntation of apple would be (1,0,0), the OHE representation of orange would be (0,1,0), and the OHE representation of banana would be (0,0,1).
+For example, if we had 3 fruits (apple, orange, banana) and their labels were 1, 2, and 3, the OHE represntation of apple would be (1,0,0), the OHE representation of orange would be (0,1,0), and the OHE representation of banana would be (0,0,1).
 For apple with label 1, the first element of array is 1 (and the rest are 0's); For Orange with label 2, the second element of the array is 1 (and the